 I came in with a punch, testing – she blocked.
 She came back with a kick – I sidestepped, footwork accelerating.
 We danced a spontaneous ad-lib shuffle, measuring the distances just so.
 Am I out of range of her hook?
 Is she out of range of my kick?
 I had gone long past just three hits, and I dared to dream, an old euphoria rushing back from the past, punctuated, confirmed, with a punch.
 The fight would last.
 This moment wasn’t fleeting, a blink from future challenge to past overcome, but the precious all-consuming now.

 Most brawls or fights in real-life are painfully short, lasting only a few seconds, and usually one guy ends up on the ground.
 That’s because any incremental difference between two people’s fighting ability is more than enough that the more fragile, weaker person is forced to yield to the stronger one.
-Even in competitions like this one, all of my matches were unsatisfactorily brief from me.
+Even in competitions like this one, all of my matches were unsatisfactorily brief for me.
 It’s not like in the movies, when two dudes fight for five minutes or more, in some big dramatic drawn-out battle.
 Only very, very rarely are two opponents ever so very closely matched in ability that the fight can last a long time.
 It’s almost never like that, I was taught.

 But almost isn’t never.